-If you don't do much chest auscultation in your field and only need a stethoscope for checking blood pressure manually, a single chest piece would do the job.
-Also, if you're a pediatrician or pediatric nurse or physician attending only to children or adults respectively, you may not need a dual chest-pieced stethoscope.
+If you don't do much chest auscultation in your field and only need one for checking blood pressure manually, a single chest piece would do the job.
+Also, if you're a pediatrician or pediatric nurse or physician attending only to children or adults respectively, you may not need a dual chest-pieced product.

-However, if you're a general practitioner, it may be more appropriate to buy a dual chest-pieced stethoscope so it will be easy for to care for both children and adults with the same stethoscope.
+However, if you're a general practitioner, it may be more appropriate to buy a dual chest-pieced device so it will be easy for to care for both children and adults with the same device.

-An ideal stethoscope should be comfortable to use.
+An ideal auscultation appliance should be comfortable to use.
 What does this mean?
 The ear tips shouldn't be poking your ears too hard.

-The ear tips should be made of a very comfortable material that should soothe your ears, not poke them.
-I have personally used several stethoscopes and I can tell you that uncomfortable ear tips can affect how well you use a stethoscope.
+These tips should be made of a very comfortable material that should soothe your ears, not poke them.
+I have personally used several products and I can tell you that uncomfortable earpieces can affect how well you use a stethoscope.
 If it pokes to hard, you may not be patient enough to wait for the sounds you should pick up.

-Imagine checking the blood pressure of a patient while having the ear tips persistently hurting your ears, you'll not want to check it twice (as you should).
-An ideal stethoscope should have soft, acoustic and comfortable ear tips.
+Imagine checking the blood pressure of a patient while having the earpiece persistently hurting your ears, you'll not want to check it twice (as you should).
+An ideal device should have soft, acoustic and comfortable tips.

 Another comfort parameter to consider is the tube length, a very short tube would mean you have to bend over acutely to auscultate.
 This can be very uncomfortable or painful if you already have back pain.
-A good stethoscope should have an adequately long tube (with excellent acoustics), so you don't have to bend over while listening to the chest of your patient.
+The best stethoscope should have an adequately long tube (with excellent acoustics), so you don't have to bend over while listening to the chest of your patient.

-I don't know who invented the practice of hanging a stethoscope around the neck, but that practice has definitely gone viral.
-If you glance through the emergency department of many hospitals, you'll definitely see some medics with their stethoscopes around their necks.
+I don't know who invented the practice of hanging these around the neck, but that practice has definitely gone viral.
+If you glance through the emergency department of many hospitals, you'll definitely see some medics with their devices around their necks.

-Perhaps they do this not to misplace their stethoscopes or to have it handy when they need to assess a patient really quickly.
+Perhaps they do this not to misplace theirs or to have it handy when they need to assess a patient really quickly.

-This habit is one of many reasons why a stethoscope shouldn't be too heavy, you should have a stethoscope that will be easy to move around with without you being conscious that you are carrying anything.
+This habit is one of many reasons why a stethoscope shouldn't be too heavy, you should have one that will be easy to move around with without you being conscious that you are carrying anything.

-Except you use stethoscopes very infrequently, durability matters.
-If using a stethoscope is part of your daily life as a health professional, you should get one that will last very long.
-A stethoscope is arguably one of the most used pieces of equipment in hospitals and health facilities, and should not break down or look terrible after just a few months of use.
+Except you plan to use yours very infrequently, durability matters.
+If using yours is part of your daily life as a health professional, you should get one that will last very long.
+These devices are arguably one of the most used pieces of equipment in hospitals and health facilities, and should not break down or look terrible after just a few months of use.

-How then do you identify a durable stethoscope?
+How then do you identify a durable product?

 The secret is simple: look at the warranty you're given.
-Most durable stethoscopes have a long warranty period.
+It should have a long warranty period.
 The manufacturer knows the parts won't break off in a few weeks, and if this happens you can claim your warranty and get it replaced or change the faulty part for free.

-Stethoscopes have different durabilities, with Littmann leading the pack.
-The average Littmann stethoscope has a warranty period of about 2 years for the 'low-end' stethoscopes and 5-7 years for the 'high-end', specialist stethoscopes.
+In reality, they have different durabilities, with Littmann leading the pack.
+The average Littmann product has a warranty period of about 2 years for the 'low-end' ones and 5-7 years for the 'high-end', specialist products.

-People need stethoscopes for different things.
-When purchasing a stethoscope, it important to buy one that is cost-effective, that is, at the right price for what you need it for.
+When purchasing yours, it important to buy one that is cost-effective, that is, at the right price for what you need it for.

-Now that we have discussed features to look for in a stethoscope, let us drill down on an important question: How much do stethoscopes cost?
+Now that we have discussed features to look for in the best stethoscope, let us drill down on an important question: How much do they cost?

-The price of a stethoscope varies based on the brand, quality, and specifications.
+The prices vary based on the brand, quality, and specifications.
 They range from about $15 to $400.

 The cheapest ones have the very basic features, with not much technology or durable parts, while the high-end ones have some advanced features and solid long-lasting parts.

-For instance, electronic stethoscopes are more expensive than traditional ones for obvious reasons.
+For instance, electronic types are more expensive than traditional ones for obvious reasons.
 Many of them have digital screens, advanced acoustics, and even Bluetooth capabilities.

 Parts of A Stethoscope

-A stethoscope has many parts.
-It's important to understand each of these parts so that you'll know which part to request for when trying to get a replacement of a faulty part.
+There are many parts.
+It's important to understand each of these parts so that you'll know which part to request for when trying to get a replacement for a faulty part.

-Also, knowing the parts of a stethoscope will help you understand how they all function together to give you a good auscultation.
-Here's a list of the parts of a stethoscope, we'll explain each one thereafter.
+Also, knowing the parts of your device will help you understand how they all function together to give you a good auscultation.
+Here's a list of the parts, we'll explain each one thereafter.

 - Ear tips